Mental-Noise/Synapse/README.md

 I've put lot of time and efforts into this project so if you find all of this useful, consider supporting me by sending me a tip on [paypal](https://paypal.me/atudoll), this is highly appreciated! :)

-Thznk you and enjoy this module !
+Thank you and enjoy this module !